-- Exchange of force – When one body exerts a force on a second body, the second body simultaneously exerts a force of equal magnitude in the opposite direction.
+Exchange of force – When one body exerts a force on a second body, the second body simultaneously exerts a force of equal magnitude in the opposite direction.
 Classically described as “For every action, there is an equal and opposite reaction.”.

-There are also a number of forces (F) a rocket will experience in flight:
+Some forces (F) a rocket will experience in flight are:

 - the thrust of the engine

 - weight due to gravity

 - and the aerodynamic forces such as lift and drag.

 Further, that these forces (F) will change dramatically during flight as propellent is pushed out from the nozzle to create thrust, accelerating (a) the rocket up.
 Two things occur as the rocket uses up its propellant, the mass (m) of the rocket also decreases as propellant leaves the rocket along with its centre of gravity, affecting stability.
 Then as acceleration slows as propellant is exhausted, aerodynamic forces slow momentum and gravity take over as the rocket falls towards the ground.
 Consequently, there are many things to consider and experiment with to achieve the best results.

 The physics of air-water rockets and fuel rockets are different but also similar.
 In a conventional fuel rocket, the propellant is pushed out through the nozzle by mixing explosive chemicals like liquid oxygen and hydrocarbons together as the energy source.
 In an air-water rocket, the propellant is water, and the energy source is compressed air.